-We all want a smooth, healthy looking face after shaving.
+We all want a smooth, clear, healthy looking face after shaving.

-But all too often your clean-shaven look is ruined by bumps from ingrown hairs.
+But all too often your clean-shaven look is ruined by ingrown hairs or razor bumps.

-They’re red, unsightly and painful, and when they get infected, they can make your life a misery!
+They’re red, unsightly and painful.
+And when these bumps get infected, they can make your life a misery!

-Read on to find out how to calm and treat the ingrown hairs that you have, and, more importantly, prevent any new ones from appearing.
+Read on for simple tips for calming and treating any ingrown hairs that you have.
+And, more importantly, the steps you should be taking to stop any new ones from appearing.

 We want to make sure you get the clean shave that you deserve.